Alex Ramírez

-Alexander Ramón Ramírez Quiñónez (born 3 October 1974), nicknamed Ramichan (ラミちゃん), is a Venezuelan-born former professional baseball outfielder who had a long career in Nippon Professional Baseball (NPB).
-He is the only foreign player to record 2,000 hits in NPB.
-He was inducted into the Japanese Baseball Hall of Fame in 2023, and the Venezuelan Baseball Hall of Fame in 2025.
+Alexander Ramón Ramírez Quiñónez (born 3 October 1974), nicknamed Ramichan (ラミちゃん), is a Venezuelan-born former professional baseball outfielder known for his time in Nippon Professional Baseball (NPB).
+He holds the all time hit record for a foreign player in NPB with 2,017 and is the only foreigner to reach the 2,000 mark.
+He was inducted into the Japanese Baseball Hall of Fame in 2023 and the Venezuelan Baseball Hall of Fame in 2025.

 Before playing in Japan, he played in Major League Baseball (MLB) for the Cleveland Indians (1998–2000) and Pittsburgh Pirates (2000).

 He managed the Yokohama BayStars from 2016 to 2020.

 Professional baseball career

 Major League Baseball

 Ramírez signed with the Cleveland Indians as an international free agent in July 1991.
 In 1995, he was a replacement player during the ongoing strike for Cleveland, playing in one spring training game.
 He was named the team's 1998 Minor League Player of the Year, getting the Lou Boudreau Award.

 Ramírez made his MLB debut with Cleveland in 1998.
 On 28 July 2000, the Indians traded Ramírez and Enrique Wilson to the Pittsburgh Pirates for Wil Cordero.
 Across three MLB seasons, Ramírez batted .259 with 12 home runs, 48 runs batted in (RBI), 38 runs scored, 17 doubles, three triples, and three stolen bases in 135 games.